Mguevara111/Mguevara111/README.md

 - 👋 Hi, I’m @Mguevara111
-- 👀 I’m interested in .............
+- 👀 I’m interested in f1,wrestling,(books) sometimes
-- 🌱 I’m currently learning javascript, bootstrap, docker compose
+- 🌱 I’m currently learning javascript, bootstrap, docker, react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontend projects
-- 📫 How to reach me: i dont know
+- 📫 How to reach me: email me (im old, i know)
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-i still dont know how to use github, see you when i learn. todavia no se como usar github, nos vemos cuando aprenda. ancora non so come usare github, ci vediamo quando lo conosca.
+- ⚡ Fun fact: I worked like a IT support many years i still dont know how to use github, see you when i learn. todavia no se como usar github, nos vemos cuando aprenda. ancora non so come usare github, ci vediamo quando lo conosca.